-Answer: A sexual fetish is usually an interest in particular part of the body, feet for example.
+Answer: A sexual fetish is usually an interest in a particular part of the body, feet for example.
 Fetishes range from an attraction to an absolute obsession.
-The question arises, then, is it wrong to have a fetish?
-The answer depends on the status of the person asking the question and the extent to which that the fetish is practiced.
+The question arises, then, is it wrong to have a sexual fetish?
+The answer depends on the status of the person asking the question and the extent to which the sexual fetish is practiced.

 There is nothing wrong with finding a particular part of the body especially attractive.
 The Bible says that our bodies are fearfully and wonderfully made (Psalm 139:14).
 Within the confines of marriage, there is nothing wrong with a husband and/or wife particularly enjoying a part of their spouse's body.
 While some fetishes seem very strange, there is no body part that is "off limits" between a husband and wife, within the "mutual consent" concept (1 Corinthians 7:5).
 Within a marriage, a sexual fetish would only become sinful if it became an obsession (an idol), or if the fetish bothered the spouse or in any way went against his/her will.
 Please read our article on "What is a Christian couple allowed to do in sex?"